There’s a lot to unpack on this album.

 quality is good.

 BAND:The Whore Moans

 The refreshing thing about The Whore Moans is that they're not trying to be punk.
-They donít chunk out power chords that limit the group sound.
+They don’t chunk out power chords that limit the group sound.
 They mine some pre-punk influences and come up with some different twists.

-Not every song is so complicated many are straight forward, but itís obvious that some good work went into the music and
+forward, but it’s obvious that some good work went into the music and

 Live, they come over as a good time party band but this worthy CD shows a depth that could give them a long career.

 This CD marks another chapter in Mr. Curt's long and interesting Boston music story.
 At this point he has picked up the threads of Pastiche and produced a fine effort.
 Mr. Curt is a great team player and has worked with too many people to name here but his work with Ken Scales was a highlight.
 Ken brings his own brand of drama to all his recorded and stage efforts.